All Products

 Maintenance and cleanup

-If a downstream system no longer needs the data, you must stop the subscription.
-Then, promptly delete the replication slots on the publisher to free up WAL log space.
+When a downstream system no longer needs the data, stop the subscription and drop the replication slots immediately to free WAL disk space.

 Note

-Deleting a replication slot permanently removes its associated WAL logs.
-Any unconsumed data changes are lost and cannot be recovered.
-If you only need to temporarily pause the subscription, do not delete the replication slot.
+Dropping a replication slot permanently deletes its associated WAL.
+Any unconsumed changes are lost and cannot be recovered.
+If you only need to pause a subscription temporarily, do not drop the slot.

-You can run the following SQL statement on the primary CN to delete the replication slots from all relevant nodes in a batch:
+Run the following statement on the primary CN to drop replication slots from all relevant nodes in a single batch:

 WITH nodes AS (